blockchain-lab-um/masca/packages/docs/docs/tutorial/rpc-methods.md

 # JSON-RPC API

-All of the types mentioned below can be found in `@blockchain-lab-um/ssi-snap-types` library!
+All of the types mentioned below can be found in the library `@blockchain-lab-um/ssi-snap-types`.

 ## VC Methods